Pineapple BBQ Tofu Bowls are a vegan meal prep option that you can cook on the grill! Sweet, tangy, and a healthy lunch to stock up your fridge.

 It’s summer, and I want to grill alllll the things!
 Mostly because we just purchased a new grill this year and it has been so much fun playing around with it.

 We’ve been eating a lot of grilled tofu lately.
 Tofu has been one of those ingredients that I want to love.
 It’s really filling and really affordable, but I also find it can often be bland.
 It’s really hard to get it just right!

 For this recipe, I went super simple and just slathered the tofu in BBQ sauce.
 Can’t go wrong with that, right?
 The barbecue sauce + pineapple is such a great flavor combo and is really tasty in these lunch bowls as well!

 - are vegan, gluten-free and clean eating

 - make 4 healthy lunches for the week

 Don’t forget to pin this recipe to save it for later!

-There are four components to prep for this barbecue tofu bowls recipe.
+There are four components to prep for these pineapple BBQ tofu bowls.